Sign In

 Our blog

-As the calendar ticks over into July, marking the end of one financial year and the start of the next, many of us will be starting to think about preparing our tax returns.
-Particularly (once we’ve located all those receipts) how to minimise tax liabilities by claiming the appropriate deductions.
+With the financial year coming to an end this month, many of us will be starting to think about preparing our tax returns, particularly (once we’ve located all those receipts) how to minimise tax liabilities by claiming the appropriate deductions.

-As a result of Covid and the massive shift to working from home, the home office has become a permanent fixture for many people.
-Whether you get to work in your PJs every day or work a hybrid model with some days at home and others in the office, there are several tax deductions you may be able to claim.
+With the option to work from home now a permanent feature of many office-based roles, whether you get to spend every day in your PJs or have a hybrid arrangement with some days at home and others in the office, there are several tax deductions you may be able to claim.

-If you work from home full or part time, you may be able to claim a deduction for the additional running expenses you incur.
-This includes heating, cooling and lighting expenses; the decline in value of items used for work such as furniture, and internet and phone expenses.
+If you work from your home for an employer – full or part-time – you may be able to claim a deduction for running expenses including heating, cooling and lighting, the decline in value for items used for work such as furniture, along with internet and phone expenses.

-If you’re working from home you can't claim a deduction for general household items such as coffee, tea or milk, or the cost of any items provided or paid for by your employer such as a laptop or a phone.
+You can't claim a deduction for the cost of any items provided or paid for by your employer such as a laptop or a phone, and you may also want to monitor the frequency of your tea breaks given household items such as coffee, tea or milk also non-tax-deductible.

-To calculate your deduction, first select the method that best suits your circumstances from the three available:
+To calculate your deduction for work from home expenses, select the method that best suits your circumstances from the two available:

-2. Fixed rate method an amount per work hour for additional running expenses plus expenses not covered by the fixed rate
+• Fixed rate method - an amount per work hour for additional running expenses plus expenses not covered by the fixed rate.

 Deductions for a home-based business